jon-jacky/Piety/BRANCH.md

 This is the **args** branch: add arguments to *Console* *__call__*, to be used like the command line arguments in the standalone applications.
+Also, several simplifications and untanglements.
+Revisions to explanations in several .md files.
 Begun 30 Jan 2018.

 Branches recently merged into **master**: